Hen Party Planning Checklist for Weymouth | 2026 Guide

 Finalise travel plans for all guests

-Confirm train tickets, car shares, or private minibus hire for the group's journey to Weymouth.
+Confirm train tickets, car shares or minibus hire for the full group.

 Purchase necessary hen party decorations